fsbolero/website/src/Website/docs/JSON.md

 ```

 ### More info
-For Unions, Tuples, Options, Maps, Lists & Sets, more information is on the [FSharp.SystemTextJson](https://github.com/Tarmil/FSharp.SystemTextJson) project site.
+For examples using standard library types such as unions, tuples, `option`, `Map`, `list` & `Set`, more information is on the [FSharp.SystemTextJson](https://github.com/Tarmil/FSharp.SystemTextJson) project site.